fobo66/personal-website/_posts/2020-08-28-bookcrossing-mobile-postmortem.md

 ## Release

 After I've implemented most of my ideas, I decided to prepare the app for release, but perform some manual testing of the whole app beforehand.
 I did test each feature in isolation while developing, but now I was checking everything in combination, each user flow I can come up with.
 There were some annoying issues with styles for toolbar, but nothing critical.
 I've spent quite a lot of time (couple of days, actually) trying to fix toolbar appearance, but nothing worked.
-So, out of frusration and poor health I've postponed release for later.
+So, out of frustration and poor health I've postponed release for later.

 After few months I got back to releasing process and decided to let that pesky toolbar bug into this release. _Spoiler: I've fixed it only three years later with help of Insets._ Also, the other bugs that were here I decided to fix after release, since I considered them minor.

 App went live on beta track at some date, and after that I've noticed quite a few crash reports in Crashlytics.
 I've fixed them immediately.

+Mostly app was functional, but first users have uncovered scenarios I wasn't prepared for.
+For example, some unusual user navigation flows were leading to crash because of uninitialized variable.
+It took me the whole day to fix.

+Another interesting issue was with ads config.
+I've sourced Firebase Ads integration code from multiple places, and it was complete mess, TBH.
+Even more, it didn't work on release build because of misconfiguration.
+It took me 2 days to figure out what was wrong and configure it properly.

 I haven't promoted the app anywhere and I haven't bought installs.
 Not because I'm against it, just didn't wanted to bother with marketing stuff and pay for advertisements, more wanted to focus on improving quality.